Jelena Janković: 2009–2010: Continued success as top-ten player

 Beginning her spring clay-court season at the Andalucia Tennis Experience in Marbella, Janković defeated fifth-seeded Spaniard Carla Suárez Navarro in three sets for her first title of 2009.

 Janković beat Anabel Medina Garrigues in the Fed Cup play-offs against Spain to bring the Serbian team into the World Group for the first time.
 The previous day, Janković and Ana Ivanovic had won their single matches.

 Janković was the defending champion at the Porsche Tennis Grand Prix in Stuttgart and Italian Open in Rome, but lost in the quarterfinals.
 Seeded fourth at the inaugural Madrid Open, she advanced to the quarterfinals once again, but was defeated by Patty Schnyder.

 Seeded fifth at the French Open, she lost to Sorana Cîrstea of Romania in the fourth round despite serving for the match in the third set at 5–4.

-Janković was seeded sixth at Wimbledon.
-She lost to qualifier Melanie Oudin in the third round.
+Janković was seeded sixth at Wimbledon where she lost to qualifier Melanie Oudin in the third round.

 At the Western & Southern Open in Cincinnati, Janković defeated Victoria Azarenka and Elena Dementieva (saving four match points).
 In the final, Janković won her second title of the year, defeating world No. 1, Dinara Safina.
 With the win, her ranking also went back to world No. 4.
 Despite her good form leading up to the US Open, Janković's inconsistency continued, as she suffered a shock second-round defeat by Yaroslava Shvedova despite having match points in the third-set tie-break.
 Her ranking went down to world No. 8.

 At the Pan Pacific Open seeded seventh, Janković defeated Marion Bartoli in the quarterfinals and Li Na in the semifinals.
 She faced Maria Sharapova in the final and retired while behind 5–2 because of an arm injury.
 Janković received a first-round bye in Beijing.
 She lost her opening match to home favorite Peng Shuai.

 At the WTA Tour Championships, Janković lost her first match to Azarenka but bounced back defeating Safina and Wozniacki to clinch the first berth in her group.
 In her second year-end championship semifinal she lost to Venus Williams in three sets.
 She ended the year ranked No. 8 and with a 46–19 record.